 - The date of the trade and the price executed

-Below, you can see that a handful of Apple’s insider transactions over the past few months.
+Below, you can see a handful of Apple’s insider transactions over the past few months.
 There’s been some selling, but that doesn’t necessarily mean Apple is a bad stock or it’s overvalued:

 Lots of insider selling isn’t a good sign for a stock, so it’s best to check a stock’s recent Insider Transactions before you make a purchase.